Whenever you ask someone in your SEO Facebook groups or blogs about the best techniques to generate links, you probably get the same answers.

 Master one tactic and become part of the 1% SEO providers for that tactic.
 The method we’re going to discuss changes the game for a few reasons:

 - It can be scaled easily.

 - It’s inexpensive.

 Read on to know how.

 Building white hat links is not a secret process, veiled in some mystical chant.
 There are no magical spells or shortcuts.

-Successful link builders pick one link building method and master it.
+Successful link builders pick one link-building method and master it.
 They don’t keep jumping between different methods.
-Pick one method and execute on it until you master it.
+Pick one method and execute it until you master it.

 So, here I am all prepared to teach you everything about the technique I love.
 It is called the Shotgun Skyscraper Technique.

 When it comes to link-building, there is a lot that you can do.
 Most people use multiple methods and tactics to grow online.